-ENGL W3267 Foundations of American Literature
+ENGL UN3267 Foundations of American Literature

-HIST W3478 U.S. Intellectual History, 1865 To
+HIST W2478 U.S. Intellectual History,

-the Present
+1865 To the Present (formerly

+HIST W3478)

 Select three additional courses, in consultation with the adviser.
 These courses must be drawn from at least two departments, one of which must be history.